kcheb27/EC521_final_proj/README.md

-# UPass – USB‑Encrypted Password Manager
+# PocketVault – USB‑Encrypted Password Manager

 A Chrome extension that securely stores website credentials in an **AES‑256‑encrypted SQLite database** located on a **USB flash drive**, powered by a **FastAPI** backend.